-Things have now picked up so it’s time to get moving!
-Now that you are in active labor and your contractions are more effective, the more you move, the faster things go.
-Changing positions at least every hour, preferably 30 minutes, is ideal to help baby descend and put more pressure on your cervix to help it open/dilate.
-Go for a walk, climb the stairs, sway your hips from side-to-side to help open your pelvis, or even better, do some squats or side lunges to get baby lower.
-There are tons of positions that you can do just don’t over-tire yourself since you still have the transition phase and pushing stage coming up.
+Things have now picked up, so it’s time to get moving!
+Now that you are in active labor, your contractions are more effective.
+The more you move, the faster things go.
+Changing positions in active labor at least every hour, preferably 30 minutes, is ideal for helping baby descend, putting more pressure on your cervix to help it open/dilate.
+Go for a walk, climb the stairs, and sway your hips from side to side to help open your pelvis.
+Or, even better, do some squats or side lunges to get baby lower.
+There are tons of positions that you can do.
+Just don’t over-tire yourself since you still have the transition phase and pushing stage coming up.

-If you’re not sure what positions to do, here is a great graphic that includes several options:
+If you’re not sure what positions to do, here is an excellent graphic that includes several options:

-Once you have gotten to the hospital or birthing center, (hopefully at 4-1-1 or 3-1-1) you want to continue changing positions since they help ease the pain of labor and they help speed up the process.
+Once you have gotten to the hospital or birthing center (hopefully at 4-1-1 or 3-1-1), you want to continue changing positions since they help ease labor pain and speed up the process.
 Even though you’ll need to be monitored, you should still be able to move to help your labor progress.

-During active labor you can choose to get an epidural or other pain medication.
+You can choose to get an epidural or other pain medication during active labor.
 If you decide to get an epidural or other pain medication, it is still important for you to move.
-Yes, you will not be able to get out of bed, but changing positions every half hour or so from your left side, to your right side to sitting up in bed is necessary.
-It is really important to continue to help baby rotate and move down into your pelvis and movement is the best way to do that.
-Laying in one position too long can cause for things to stall and “fail to progress”.
+You will be unable to get out of bed, but changing positions every half hour or so from your left side to your right side to sitting up in bed is necessary.
+It is important to continue helping baby rotate and move down into your pelvis.
+Movement is the best way to achieve this.
+Laying in one position for too long can cause things to stall and “fail to progress.”

 2. Stay Nourished & Hydrated

 As I noted in what to do in early labor, staying nourished and hydrated in active labor is just as important.
 You need that fuel to keep going.
-If you are still at home, you will have access to all of your snacks and beverages that keep you feeling good and strong.
-At the birthing center, you can continue to eat and drink since it’s been proven that women should continue to eat and drink during labor.
+If you are still at home, you will have access to all of your snacks (have these snacks ready for your labor and delivery) and beverages that keep you feeling good and strong (see labor-aide recipe).
+You can continue to eat and drink at the birthing center since it’s been proven that women should continue to eat and drink during labor.
 But in the hospital, more than likely, you will be restricted and only allowed to eat ice chips.
 If you’re lucky, they will get you a sugar-free popsicle.
-Again, another reason to stay home as long as possible so you can continue to have fuel for energy.
+Again, another reason to stay home as long as possible is so you can continue to have fuel for energy.

 3. Use Comfort Techniques

-Whether you are wanting to have a natural birth or a medicated birth, it’s a good idea to know some comfort measures for labor.
+Whether you want to have a natural birth or a medicated birth, it’s good to know some comfort measures for labor.
 Why?
-Sometimes epidurals fade and sometimes they don’t work (I’ve had a few clients where their epidurals didn’t take) and other pain medications only dull the contractions and don’t take the pain away.
-Learning some techniques to help you get through labor can make it much easier for you and can speed up the process.
-And active labor is when things get intense so this is a great time to use the relaxation techniques you learned in your childbirth education class(es).
+Sometimes epidurals fade, and sometimes they don’t work (I’ve had a few clients whose epidurals didn’t take).
+And other pain medications only dull the contractions and don’t take the pain away.
+Learning some pain management techniques to help you get through labor can make it much easier for you and speed up the process.
+And active labor is when things get intense, so this is a great time to use the relaxation techniques you learned in your childbirth education class(es).

 Here are some comfort techniques that can help you through active labor and also through transition:

-- Breathing: Taking big deep breaths (with your diaphragm) or you can do accelerated chest breathing (hee-hee, hee-hee blow)
+- Breathing: Take big deep breaths (with your diaphragm), or you can do accelerated chest breathing (hee-hee, hee-hee blow)

-- Positions: Walking, sitting on a birth ball, climbing stairs, “slow dancing” with your partner while he/she rubs your back, hands-and-knees, knees-to-chest, sitting up, leaning over, rock in a rocking chair, lunging, squatting, supported squat
+- Positions: Walking, sitting on a birth ball, climbing stairs, “slow dancing” with your partner while they rub your back, hands-and-knees, knees-to-chest, sitting up, leaning over, rock in a rocking chair, lunging, squatting, supported squat

 - Touch: Massage, counter pressure (double hip squeeze or pressing your sacrum), acupressure points

 - Visualization: Imagine being at the beach or in your favorite place.
-Also you could visualize each contraction like a wave rise and falling, or imagine your cervix opening and blooming like a flower.
-Our minds are very powerful so visualization can help.
+Also, you could visualize each contraction like a wave rising and falling or imagine your cervix opening and blooming like a flower.
+Our minds are powerful, so visualization can help.

-- Heat & Cold: A heating pad or cold packs on your lower back or belly is so relieving and can help with the discomfort.
+- Heat & Cold: A heating pad or cold pack on your lower back or belly is relieving and can help with the discomfort.
 A cold washcloth on your forehead is also very refreshing.

-- Sensory Distraction: You can play music to create a fun or relaxing environment, light candles (or have electric candles if you are in the hospital), look at a focal point to distract yourself and stay focused, counting can also help and be a good ritual to get through each contraction, aromatherapy to ease the pain/ increase contractions and help with nausea, etc.
+- Sensory Distraction: You can play music to create a fun or relaxing environment (see our birth playlist here), light candles (or have electric candles if you are in the hospital), or look at a focal point to distract yourself and stay focused.
+Counting can also help and be a good ritual to get through each contraction, aromatherapy to ease the pain/ increase contractions and help with nausea, etc.

 4. Go to the Bathroom

 Going to the bathroom at least once an hour is a good idea because it makes sure that your bladder is not blocking baby’s descent.
-A full bladder can hold baby’s head up which then causes you to not dilate as fast since your baby’s head is not putting the pressure your cervix needs to dilate.
+A full bladder can hold baby’s head up, which then causes you not to dilate as fast since your baby’s head is not putting the pressure on your cervix that it needs to dilate.
 So you want to continue drinking your fluids and using the restroom every hour to keep baby low.

 5. Get Ready to Go

-Remember, don’t be in a rush to head to the hospital or birth center.
-Active labor can still take hours and it’s a lot better to complete the majority of that at home so you can reduce your chances of feeling rushed and needing unnecessary interventions.
-At the same time, don’t take too long because I don’t want you having your baby in the car.
+Remember, don’t rush to head to the hospital or birth center.
+Active labor can still take hours, so it’s better to complete most of it at home to reduce your chances of needing unnecessary interventions.
+At the same time, don’t take too long because I don’t want you to have your baby in the car.
 Listen to your body and get ready to go when your body says it’s time.
-(4-1-1 or 3-1-1 — more information on when to go to the hospital in labor.)
+(4-1-1 or 3-1-1 — for more information on when to go to the hospital in labor, READ HERE.)

 6. Have Good Continuous Support

-If the people that you are planning on having with you during labor aren’t sure the best ways to support you or know what options are available to you throughout labor, then you may want to consider hiring a doula.
-(Learn more about what a doula is to see if you would like this continuous support.)
+If the people you plan on having with you during labor aren’t sure of the best ways to support you or know what options are available to you throughout labor, you may want to consider hiring a doula.
 You and your support person do not have to go through this alone.